sebastien-plutniak/archeoviz/README.md

 Several graphical outputs can be generated in `archeoViz`.

-  - All the plots generated with `plotly` include an export function in .svg format.
-  - the excavation map (in the “Excavation timeline” tab) can be downloaded in .svg format with the button below the plot.
+  - The 3D visualisation, the map and the section visualisation can all be exported in .svg format (by cliking on the “camera” icon in the menu bar above the plot).
+  - The 3D visualisation can be exported in interactive html format by clicking on the “Download” button.
+  - The plan of the excavation chronology can be exported in .svg format by clicking on the “Download” button.

 ## Reffiting